 If you have at least gotten a visitor to subscribe to a newsletter, then you have converted them from a visitor into a lead.
 This means that your conversion rate has increased and that your advertising attempts have been effective.

-So whether you’re a charity or business here are seven reasons why you should be using landing pages right now!
+So whether you’re a charity or business the end goal is still the same, to get the visitor to take a specific action.
+Here are seven reasons why your organisation should be using landing pages right now!

 1) Track the Engagement of Your Prospects

 After your landing page converts visitors into new leads, you will be able to track their level of engagement with your company from that point forward.
 For instance, you will be able to see which pages on your website they are visiting and most importantly, which products or services they are purchasing.
 Once you understand the behavior of your leads, you can adjust the sales process to better accommodate their activities.
 In other words, introduce new products or add features which are relevant to the interests and activities that your leads have shown in the past.

 You cannot rely on a homepage to build your lead conversion rate.
 Business people spend too much time marketing their company website address on search engines, email, and social media.
 The problem with homepages is they are too generic, and they advertise a lot of different pages and products at the same time.
 Landing pages are more direct in telling visitors how they are going to benefit from subscribing to a newsletter or purchasing a product.
 That is why they are used so much for lead generation by experienced web marketers.